YoavLevavi/Tasks-App-Client-June-2022/README.md

 # Tasks App Client

-**The client component for the Tasks App - Final project from the Technion Web Development Course (2022)**
+**The client component for the Tasks App - Final project from the Technion Web Development Course (June 2022)**

 > **Note:** Only this README file was created with the help of AI to provide clear project documentation.

 ## 📋 Project Description

-This is the frontend client for a comprehensive Task Management System built with React.
-It provides a user-friendly interface for managing tasks, projects, user assignments, and user authentication.
-The application communicates with a backend API server running on localhost:8000.
+This is the frontend client for a comprehensive Task Management System built with Angular.
+It provides a user-friendly interface for managing tasks, posts, and users.
+The application communicates with external APIs to fetch and manage data.

 ## ✨ Features

-- **User Authentication**: Login system with Redux state management
+- **User Management**: Browse, add, and manage users
-- **Task Management**: Browse, search, add, edit, and delete tasks
+- **Task Management**: Browse, add, and manage tasks (todos)
-- **Project Management**: Handle project organization and task groupings
+- **Post Management**: Browse, add, and manage posts
-- **Assignment System**: Track and manage user task assignments
+- **Card-based UI**: Clean card interface for displaying data
-- **Route-based Navigation**: React Router for seamless navigation
+- **Service Architecture**: Angular services for API communication
-- **State Management**: Redux for global state handling
+- **Component-based Design**: Modular Angular components

 ## 🚀 Getting Started

 ### Prerequisites

 - Node.js (v14 or higher)
-- npm or yarn
+- npm or Angular CLI
-- Backend server running on `http://localhost:8000`
+- External APIs for users, tasks, and posts

 ### Installation